Russia expels 10 Romanian diplomats in tit-for-tat move - NewsBreak

 Russia expels 10 Romanian diplomats in tit-for-tat move

-(Reuters) -Russia on Friday expelled 10 Romanian diplomats in response to similar expulsions by Bucharest.
+May 13 (Reuters) - Russia on Friday expelled 10 Romanian diplomats in response to similar expulsions by Bucharest.

 Moscow's foreign ministry added that it rejected Romanian attempts to blame Russia for alleged war crimes in Ukraine.